 We are a party to a number of license agreements that are important to our business, and we may enter into additional license agreements in the future.
-TRC102 is protected, in part, by patents exclusively licensed from Case Western University.
-TRC253 and associated intellectual property have been licensed from 3D Medicines and Alphamab, and TJ004309 and associated intellectual property have been licensed from I-Mab.
+Envafolimab and associated intellectual property have been licensed from 3D Medicines and Alphamab.
+TJ004309 and associated intellectual property have been licensed from I-Mab.